mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 ### Download the Mininet VM

-Download the Mininet VM at https://github.com/downloads/mininet/mininet/mininet-vm-ubuntu11.10-052312.vmware.zip
+Download the Mininet VM from <https://github.com/mininet/mininet/downloads>

-The VM comes out to ~800MB compressed and ~2GB uncompressed.
-It includes a disk image in VMware's `.vmdk` (virtual machine disk) format, which can be used by most virtualization systems.
+The VM comes out to 1GB compressed and ~2GB uncompressed.
+It is an OVF (Open Virtualization Format) virtual machine image which can be imported by most virtual machine monitors.

 Download and install a virtualization program such as: [VMware Workstation](http://www.vmware.com/products/workstation/) for Windows or Linux, [VMware Fusion](http://www.vmware.com/products/fusion) for Mac, [VirtualBox](http://www.virtualbox.org/wiki/Downloads) ( **free!**, GPL) for any platform, or `qemu` ( **free!**, GPL) for Linux.
 If you already have VMware, we find that it runs Mininet somewhat faster than VirtualBox.
 However, VirtualBox is free to download and distribute, which is a definite advantage!